 Type of Report Mandatory Report of Sexual Abuse/Likely Sexual Abuse to the Queensland Police Service

 Mandatory Report of a Reportable Suspicion to the Department responsible for Child Safety (Sexual Abuse/Physical Abuse) (this is compulsory reporting for non-teachers)

 Report of a reasonable suspicion that a child may be in need of protection caused by emotional abuse or neglect to the Department responsible for Child safety

 Report of sexual abuse, significant physical harm, risk of significant harm of a student by another student to Queensland Police Service

 Report of Inappropriate Behaviour towards a student by a staff member/volunteer to Principal / EREA Flexible Schools Ltd CEO

 THE QLD CHILD PROTECTION GUIDE WAS USED TO SUPPORT THE DECISION TO SUBMIT THIS REPORT O Yes O No

-PART A: FIRST PERSON REPORT (RI ECORD OF CONCERN) ALL sections of Part A should be completed
+PART A: FIRST PERSON REPORT (R ECORD OF CONCERN) ALL sections of Part A should be completed

 SCHOOL DETAILS

 School Name Select School

 School Address

 School Telephone

 School Suburb

 Name of Principal

 DETAILS OF THE AFFECTED CHILD

 Please note: If you have more than one aff be completed. ected child (who is not a sibling), a separate child safeguarding report will have to

 First Name

 Surname

-Preferred Name
+Preferred Name T

-Gender

-Version Number: 1.2 Author: EREA Flexible Schools Ltd Date Modified: October 2023 Document Owner: Director of Safeguarding
+Version Number: 1.4 Author: EREA Flexible Schools Ltd Date Modified: June 2024 Document Owner: Director of Safeguarding

 Date of Birth

 Year Level

 Indigenous Status

 Main Language

 Interpreter Required ☐ Yes ☐ No

 Disability ☐ Yes ☐ No ☐ Verified

 Disability Details

 Residential Address(es)

 Current Location of the Child

-Are there additional affected children in rel ation to this matter?
+Are there additional affected children in rela ation to this matter?

-Please note: If you have more than one af be completed.
-If the additional affected ch fected child (who is not a sibling), a separate child safeguarding report will have to ildren are siblings, indicate below
+Please note: If you have more than one aff be completed.
+If the additional affected chil ected child (who is not a sibling), a separate child safeguarding ldren are siblings, indicate below report will have to

-Yes

-□ No
+☐ Yes ☐ No

-PARENT/GUARDIAN/CARER OF THE

-PARENT/GUARDIAN/CARER OF THE
+PARENT/GUARDIAN/CARER OF THE CHILD (MAIN CARER)

 Legal Name

-Legal Name Preferred Name
+Preferred Name

-Legal Name Preferred Name Gender
+Gender

-Legal Name Preferred Name Gender Proximate Age

-Legal Name Preferred Name Gender Proximate Age
+Proximate Age

-Legal Name Preferred Name Gender Proximate Age Relationship to Child E CHILD (MAIN CARER)
+Relationship to Child

-Legal Name Preferred Name Gender Proximate Age Relationship to Child Lives with the affected child E CHILD (MAIN CARER)

-Legal Name Preferred Name Gender Proximate Age Relationship to Child Lives with the affected child Contact Telephone Numbers(s) E CHILD (MAIN CARER)

-Legal Name Preferred Name Gender Proximate Age Relationship to Child Lives with the affected child Contact Telephone Numbers(s) Residential Address(es) E CHILD (MAIN CARER)
+Lives with the affected child ☐ Yes ☐ No

+Contact Telephone Numbers(s)

+Residential Address(es)

+Indigenous Status

+Main Language

-Version Number: 1.2 Author: EREA Flexible Schools Ltd Date Modified: October 2023 Document Owner: Director of Safeguarding
+Version Number: 1.4 Author: EREA Flexible Schools Ltd Date Modified: June 2024 Document Owner: Director of Safeguarding

-Interpreter Required ☐ Yes ☐ No
+Interpreter Required Yes No

 Disability Yes No Verified

 Disability Details

-ADDITIONAL PARENT/GUARDIAN/C ARER OF THE CHILD
+ADDITIONAL PARENT/GUARDIAN/CA ARER OF THE CHILD

 Legal Name

 Preferred Name

 Gender

 Proximate Age

-Lives with the affected child ☐ Yes ☐ No
+Lives with the affected child Yes No

 Contact Telephone Number(s)

 Residential Address(es)

 Indigenous Status

 Main Language

 Interpreter Required Yes No

-Disability ☐ Yes ☐ No ☐ Verified
+Disability Yes No Verified

 Disability Details

-Version Number: 1.2 Author: EREA Flexible Schools Ltd Date Modified: October 2023 Document Owner: Director of Safeguarding
+Version Number: 1.4 Author: EREA Flexible Schools Ltd Date Modified: June 2024 Document Owner: Director of Safeguarding